val461/yet-another-tetris-like-game/README.md

 You need to have [LÖVE](https://love2d.org/) 0.10.1 installed.
 This program may or may not work well with other versions of LÖVE.

 ## Launch
-Specify the directory `files` or the file with a `.love` extension as an argument to `love`.
+Depending on your system, it may be enough to just double-click the file with a `.love` extension.
+Otherwise, you may use the command line, in which case you should specify the file with a `.love` extension (or the directory `files`) as an argument to `love`.
 Here are two examples:

+`love tetris-clone/bin/tetris-clone-0.1.0.love`

 `love tetris-clone/files`

-`love tetris-clone/bin/tetris-clone-0.1.0.love`

 ## License (free)
 ![Public domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)